System FR as Foundations for Stainless: A Bidirectional Type-Checking Algorithm

-Accordingly, our type-checking algorithm is able to infer the type for the type-annotated {\tt zipWith} term given in Figure~\ref{fig:zipwithterm}.
-We use the term `{\tt unfold in}' to access the heads (with $\tprojl{}$) and the tails (with $\tprojr{}$) of the streams {\tt s1} and {\tt s2}.
+Accordingly, our type-checking algorithm is able to infer the type for the annotated {\tt zipWith} term given in Figure~\ref{fig:zipwithterm}.
+We use the term `{\tt unfold in}' to access the heads (with $\tprojl{}$).
+For the tails, we use instead `{\tt unfold\_pos in}'.
+To understand the difference, we must first look at the \textit{(Infer Fold)} rule for the {\tt fold} term, which will generate two subgoals, one with $n = 0$ and one with $n > 0$.
+In the subgoal with $n = 0$, we must check that the lambda term `$\lambda u: Unit. [...]$' has type $\ttop$, which goes through directly thanks to \textit{(Check~Top~1)}.
+Therefore, when we are type-checking the body of the lambda, we know that $n > 0$.
+We can thus access the tails using \textit{(Infer~Unfold~Positive)}, a variant of \textit{(Infer~Unfold)} that discards a subgoal with $n = 0$ but requires proving $n > 0$ instead.